+OUR POPULAR SESAME IS NOW SOLD OUT!
 We recommend a high quality organic oil, and offer a specific USDA CERTIFIED ORGANIC SESAME OIL to offer for Oil Pulling, available on Amazon now, or on our Webstore below!!!

 LET’S GET MORE DETAILED: How Long Should I Swish the Oil, How Often Should I Do It, and How Much Oil Should I Use?

 Don’t put too much in your mouth – a common mistake the first time.
 You could feel like gagging, or not have the ability to swish the oils around.
 About a heaping tablespoon is a good amount.

 It is best to swish about 10 to 20 minutes, with recommended maximum at 20 minutes.
 Every person is a little different (chemistry) and in the beginning you may only have the ability to do 10 minutes.
 Note that the change of the oil to a viscous, whiter fluid will help you know when you should stop.

 Dr. Bruce Fife, in his book “Oil Pulling Therapy”, recommends that 20 minutes is best, because this is long enough to break through the plaque and bacteria.

 Daily practice (recommended in the morning) is ideal, but you will get some benefits even if you Oil Pull only 3 or 4 times per week.
 We actually Oil Pull a second time per day: every evening before bed for about 10 minutes while taking off makeup, taking off contacts and going through the evening ritual.